Office Hours are 8 a.m. to 4:30 p.m., Monday through Friday.

 Phil holds a Master’s degree in forestry from Duke University, and his other interests include history and pharmacy.

 - McCoy, Duane - Timber Buyer Licensing Forester

-Duane joined the Division of Forestry in 1996 as an intermittent employee, in 1997 he became the Improved Harvesting Practices (IHP) Forester before becoming the LTB Forester in 2006.
+Duane joined the Division of Forestry in 1996 as an intermittent employee, in 1997 he became the Improved Harvesting Practices (IHP), Forester, before becoming the LTB Forester in 2006.
 Duane works on the Timber Buyers Licensing program, Indiana Forestry Best Management Practices (BMP) program, Watershed Conservation through Forestry program, and the Hoosier Ecosystem Experimental (HEE) Research Forest project.

 Duane studied Pre-Forestry at Ball State University, received a BS degree in Forest Management from Oregon State University as well as a Masters Degree in Forest Management.
 His hobbies include family, fishing, and golf.

-- O'Connor, Phil - Tree Improvement Specialist
+- O'Conner, Phil - Tree Improvement Specialist

 Phil’s career with the Division of Forestry began in 2000 when he was hired as Tree Improvement Specialist.
 In addition to the duties entailed in this position, he also represents the Division of Forestry on the Invasive Plant Species Assessment working group and the state’s Invasive Species Task Force.

-He earned a Bachelor’s degree in forestry and Master’s in forest genetics, both from the University of Illinois.
+He earned a Bachelor’s degree in forestry and a Master’s in forest genetics, both from the University of Illinois.
 Phil’s hobbies include backpacking, sailing, fishing, hunting, shooting, and reading.

 - Rogler, Donna - Project Learning Tree Coordinator